Test-Time Training on Video Streams: Test-Time Training on Video Streams

 \subsection{Implementation Details}

 In principle, our method is applicable to any architecture.
-We use Mask2Former \cite{cheng2021masked}, which has achieved state-of-the-art performance on many semantic, instance and panoptic segmentation benchmarks.
-Our Mask2Former uses a Swin-S \cite{liu2021swin} backbone -- in our case, this is also the shared encoder $f$.
+Our current implementation uses Mask2Former \citep{cheng2021masked}, which has achieved state-of-the-art performance on many semantic, instance and panoptic segmentation benchmarks.
+Our Mask2Former uses a Swin-S \citep{liu2021swin} backbone -- in our case, this is also the shared encoder $f$.
 Everything following the backbone in the original architecture is taken as the main task head $h$, and our decoder $g$ copies the architecture of $h$ except the last layer that maps into pixel space for reconstruction.
 Joint training starts from their model checkpoint, which has already been trained for the main task.
 Only $g$ is initialized from scratch.

 Following \cite{mae}, we split each input into patches, and mask out 80\% of them.
-However, unlike the Vision Transformers \cite{dosovitskiy2020image} used in \cite{mae}, Swin Transformers use convolutions.
+However, unlike the Vision Transformers \citep{dosovitskiy2020image} used in \cite{mae}, Swin Transformers use convolutions.
 Therefore, we must take the entire image as input (with the masked patches in black) instead of only the unmasked patches.
 Following \cite{pathak2016context}, we use a fourth channel of binaries to indicate if the corresponding input pixels are masked.
 The model parameters for the fourth channel are initialized from scratch before joint training.
-If a completely transformer-based architecture for segmentation becomes available in the future, our method would like become even faster, by not encoding the masked patches \cite{mae, ttt-mae}.
+If a completely transformer-based architecture for segmentation becomes available in the future, our method would like become even faster, by not encoding the masked patches \citep{mae, ttt-mae}.